 Would you like to take care of practical matters before classes start?
 Such as registering at the City Hall?
 Then you are in luck!
 Every year, One Stop Shops* are organised where you will be able to take care of this.
-This year's last One Stop Shop will be at:
+The next One Stop Shops will be at:

 (*not applicable to ISS students.
 You’ll be informed by ISS staff on this matter.)